The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN

-The PNN model is not just modified on the architecture of NN based on current gradient informational synapse formation and Brain Plasticity, but also the mnemonic negative and positive gradient informational synapse formation and mnemonic Brain Plasticity at critical period.
-By simulations, the PNN gave the two cases with and without negative memories persistence.
+The PNN model is not just modified on the architecture of NN based on current gradient informational synapse formation and brain plasticity, but also the memory negative and positive gradient informational synapse formation and memory brain plasticity at critical period.
+By simulations, the PNN gave the two cases with and without negative cortex memories persistence.
 And the paper proposed $\alpha$7-nAChR-dependent astrocytic responsiveness is an integral part of the cellular substrate underlying memory persistence by impairing fear memory\cite{bib20}.
-In addition, mnemonic Brain Plasticity involves the plus or minus disturbance-astrocytic Brain Plasticity phagocytic synapses factor, through which the synaptic homeostasis is achieved\cite{bib21}.
+In addition, memory brain plasticity involves the plus or minus disturbance-astrocytes phagocytose synapses, through which the synaptic homeostasis is achieved\cite{bib21}.
 The effect of astrocyte made local synaptic effective range remain in an appropriate length at critical period\cite{bib21}.
-Both negative and positive memories can be reflected in brain cortex, and its simulations fits very well with experiments in the relationship of human intelligence and cortical thickness, individual differences in brain\cite{bib33}.
-The PNN also considered the memory engram cells that strengthened Synaptic strength, and memory engram cells are helpful to the memory retrieval process \cite{bib22}.
-And paper found that 1064-nm Transcranial photobiomodulation (tPBM) applied to the right prefrontal cortex (PFC) improves visual working memory capacity \cite{bib34}, the effect of PNN (memory structure) may be the same with smaller losses in signals.
+Both negative and positive memories can be reflected in brain cortex, and its simulations fits very well with experiments in the relationship of human intelligence and cortical thickness, as well as individual differences in brain\cite{bib33}.
+The PNN also considered the memory engram cells that strengthened synaptic strength\cite{bib22}.
+And paper found that 1064-nm Transcranial photobiomodulation (tPBM) applied to the right prefrontal cortex (PFC) improves visual working memory capacity \cite{bib34}, the effect of PNN memory structure may be the same with smaller losses in signals.